 If you enjoy fishing with light tackle then you’re going to love this news.
 Savage Gear has released a new product line of fishing rods labelled LRF.
 Curious what LRF stands for Light Range Fishing and this will be apparent the first time you hold one.
-Why? because of there extremely thin profile and lightweight making fishing exceptionally fun.
+Why? because of their extremely thin profile and lightweight making fishing exceptionally fun.
 These rods are inspired by light rock fishing but will flourish in local Aussie conditions.
 Specifically when used for flicking lures and lightly weighted soft plastics for bread and butter species such as bream, whiting, trout, redfin, squid, pinkies, trevally, mullet and flathead.
-In fact their perfect for freshwater fishing, estuary fishing and targeting smaller species out in the bay.
+In fact they’re perfect for freshwater fishing, estuary fishing and targeting smaller species out in the bay.

-These range of rods get their exceptionally light profile thanks to new technology labelled “Toray carbon”.
+This range of rods get their exceptionally light profile thanks to new technology labelled “Toray carbon”.
 This allows for a very thin profile whilst having the strength to handle a decent size fish with ease.
 These rods will work very well with light monofilament and braid line to give you total control.
 I will generally be using braid or monofilament line anywhere between 4 to 8 pounds.
 Apart from the thin profile these rods also look great stylish finishing touches and colour schemes to really stand out.